-The mainstay of treatment is surgery.
-The cancer, its surrounding fat, and lymph glands are removed during surgery.
-The two ends of the cut section are joined together.
-If for some reason the colon cannot be joined, an artificial opening for the colon, called a colostomy, may be required.
+During colorectal cancer surgery, an artificial opening for the colon called a stoma may be required.
 This opening allows waste to be removed from the body when the normal opening cannot be used or has to be removed.
-A colostomy may be temporary or permanent.
+A stoma may be temporary or permanent.
 Specialist nurses are available to help patients or their caregivers with stoma maintenance and care.

 Subscribe to our mailing list to get the updates to your inbox